scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 but it is well over 750 pages!
 Since the deployment of the vaccine clinic, the details of the form filling can be found at our blog :cite:`whblog`, the nitty-gritty details can be found there.
-The code is in the process of being made open source and can be found at <FILLIN>.
+The code is in the process of being made open source and can be found at `https://github.com/WestHealth/pdf-form-filler <https://github.com/WestHealth/pdf-form-filler>`_.
+.

 As a prelimiary, the following imports are used in the examples given below.
 We use the ``from`` directive in order to shorten the code lines so they can